isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 1. What should I do if I feel unwell on or before the date of my end-of-SHN COVID-19 test appointment?

-Travellers who are [unwell](/health/covid19-symptoms) should inform the relevant agencies immediately and should also not leave their accommodation for the PCR test.
+Travellers who are [unwell](/health/covid19-symptoms) should inform the relevant agencies immediately and should also not leave their accommodation for the COVID-19 test.
 Click [here](https://go.gov.sg/tc) for more details.

 #### 2. Can I defer or change the appointment date/time of my end-of-SHN COVID-19 test?